Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ```

 #### Creating a Cosmos DB
-If you wish to create a new cosmos storage account, you can use [Azure Cosmos DB](azure_create_cosmos).
+If you wish to create a new cosmos storage account, you can use [Azure Cosmos DB][azure_create_cosmos].
 Create a Cosmos DB account `MycosmosDBDatabaseAccount` in resource group `MyResourceGroup` in the subscription `MySubscription` and a table named `MyTableName` in the account.
 ```bash
 az cosmosdb create --name MyCosmosDBDatabaseAccount --resource-group MyResourceGroup --subscription MySubscription